-Immerse yourself in ancient Maya culture while traveling in style on this eight-day trip to Guatemala.
-Pamper yourself in luxury hotels and see the sights from above as you fly by helicopter to some of Guatemala's best attractions.
-You'll bask in the beauty of magical Lake Atitlán, discover the charming colonial city of Antigua, and participate in a Maya ceremonial ritual.
+Immerse yourself in ancient Maya culture while traveling in style on this eight-day sojourn to Guatemala.
+Pamper yourself in luxury hotels and see famous sights from above as you travel by helicopter to some of Guatemala's best attractions.
+Among other highlights, you'll bask in the serene beauty of Lake Atitlán, discover the charming colonial city of Antigua, and participate in a Maya ceremonial ritual.

 Highlights

-• Roam the picturesque streets of colonial Antigua
+• Stroll the cobbled streets of colonial Antigua

-• Climb Volcan Pacaya and kayak on Lake Atitlan
+• Climb Pacaya volcano & kayak on Lake Atitlán

-• Discover ancient Maya ruins and participate in a ceremonial ritual
+• Tour Maya ruins and participate in a ceremonial ritual

 Brief Itinerary